Better Man Projects Framework

 Take some time to read over the description of the framework below and then get to work identifying a project you want to work on.

 Once you have a project you want to tackle, try using the guide below to begin filling in your first worksheet.

 If you want help filling in the worksheet let me know when we meet, that’s what I’m here for.

 Refer to the framework at least once a day and update it as needed.

-Look over the blank version of the framework.
-Let’s take a closer look at each section so you can begin using it immediately.
+Take a look at the blank version of the framework.
+Let’s dive into each section so you can begin using it immediately.